CommoDor64/email-blaster/README.md

 - types - all types/models for the applications, namely contains a model of the table and one for the business logic
 - workerpool - the workerpool model, helps in creating high throughput stream

-Another side package is the **dev** package, which contains development related operations like creating of a testing folder, database setup, teardown and seed/poplulate.
+Another side package is the **dev** package, contains development related functionalities.

+- db - contains special database operations such as setup, teardown, seeds

 ## Notes
 1) Each goroutine fetches a single payload to be send as email from the corresponding channel, I wanted to update the each row in the database whenever the email is successfuly sent, but in large numbers > 100,000 records and > 100 goroutines, the sqlite client doesn't functions properly.
 It has a poor support of concurrency.